troxel/webpanel/README.md

 # SSL Configuration

+Cert generation happens in the ./cert directory.
+After a fresh install run these two command line scripts in the ./cert directory to generate a Certificate Authority (CA) cert and server cert

+cd ./cert
+./create_CA_cert.py
+./create_server_cert.py

+Edit the Certificate Authority ini file (opensslCA.ini) for custom parameters if desired before running create_CA_cert.py.
+After running these two scripts the following files should be created

+webpanelCA.crt
+webpanelCA.key
+webpanel.crt
+webpanel.csr
+webpanel.key

+After creating these files reboot (or systemctl restart nginx) to restart nginx which requires the webpanel.crt and webpanel.key files.

-A self-signed CA is generated in the ./cert directory.
-This CA is downloadable on the sslcert page.
-Install this cert in the trusted certificate store of the client system.
+This CA cert is downloadable on the sslcert page.
+Install this cert in the trusted certificate store of the client system to complete ssl setup and you should have warning-free ssl access.

-There is a command line tool

-create_CA_cert.py

-That will recreate a new CA cert.
-After install run create_CA_cert.py

-A new server cert should be created from the sslcert page which will create and install a new server with the parameters entered for the common name.
-With in place and the CA installed in the trusted store you should have warning-free ssl access.
-The new cert is a v3 x509 cert.
+You can generate a new server cert from the sslcert page at any time which will be necessary if the IP address is changed.

+Certificates are v3 x509 certs.

 # Authentication